National Register of Historic Places listings in Wayne County, Michigan: Henry Ford's Wayne County: Dearborn

-The automobile industry has had a profound effect on the development of Wayne County, and Ford Motor Corporation founderHenry Ford was one of the most influential pioneers.
-Ford put an indelible stamp on the history of Wayne County in general and Dearborn in particular, with not just one, but five National Historic Landmarks to his name.
-One of these Landmarks, the Ford Piquette Avenue Plant, is in Detroit; another (the Highland Park Ford Plant) is in Highland Park.
+The automobile industry has had a profound effect on the development of Wayne County, and Ford Motor Corporation founderHenry Ford is considered one of its most significant influences.
+Wayne County became the center for automotive manufacturing, and Ford was one of its first Road Commissioners.
+Five National Historic Landmarks are named after him, one being in Detroit (the Ford Piquette Avenue Plant), another (the Highland Park Ford Plant) is in Highland Park.
 The other three are in Dearborn.
-One of these Landmarks, the Ford River Rouge Complex, represents Henry Ford's industrial vision.
-Fair Lane was his personal estate.
-And Greenfield Village and Henry Ford Museum exemplified Ford's love of and passion for history.

 Ford also had other properties that found their way onto the National Register.
 The Dearborn Inn and Colonial Homes were built by Ford as an airport hotel, and the Ford Valve Plant in Northville was an experimental factory.
 Perhaps most significantly, the Henry Ford Square House was built by Henry Ford himself soon after his marriage to Clara Ford, and well before his ascent to being the richest man in the world.